 Third-Party Servicers.
 DOE regulations permit an institution to enter into a written contract with a third-party servicer for the administration of any aspect of the institution's participation in Title IV programs.
 The third-party servicer must, among other obligations, comply with Title IV requirements and be jointly and severally liable with the institution to the Secretary of Education for any violation by the servicer of any Title IV provision.
-An institution must report to the DOE new contracts with or any significant modifications to contracts with third-party servicers as well as other matters related to third-party servicers.
+An institution must report to the DOE new contracts with or any significant modifications to contracts with third-party servicers as well as other matters related to third-party servicer.
 We contract with a third-party servicer which performs certain activities related to our participation in Title IV programs.
-If our third-party servicer does not comply with applicable statutes and regulations including the Higher Education Act, we may be liable for its actions, and we could lose our eligibility to participate in Title IV programs.
+If our third-party service does not comply with applicable statutes and regulations including the Higher Education Act, we may be liable for its actions, and we could lose our eligibility to participate in Title IV programs.

 Title IV Return of Funds.
 Under the DOE's return of funds regulations, when a student withdraws, an institution must return unearned funds to the DOE in a timely manner.
 An institution must first determine the amount of Title IV program funds that a student "earned."
-If the student withdraws during the first 60% of any period of enrollment or payment period, the amount of Title IV program funds that the student earned is equal to a pro rata portion of the funds for which the student would otherwise be eligible.
+If the student withdraws during the first 60% of any period of enrollment or payment period, the amount of Title IV program funds that the student withdraws during the first 60% of the funds for which the student would otherwise be eligible.
 If the student withdraws after the 60% threshold, then the student has earned 100% of the Title IV program funds.
-The institution must return to the appropriate Title IV programs, in a specified order, the lesser of (i) the unearned Title IV program funds and (ii) the institutional charges incurred by the student for the period multiplied by the percentage of unearned Title IV program funds.
+The institution must return to the appropriate Title IV programs, in a specified order, the lesser of (i) the unearned Title IV program funds.
 An institution must return the funds no later than 45 days after the date of the institution's determination that a student withdrew.
 If such payments are not timely made, an institution may be subject to adverse action, including being required to submit a letter of credit equal to 25% of the refunds the institution should have made in its most recently completed year.
 Under DOE regulations, late returns of Title IV program funds for 5% or more of students sampled in the institution's annual compliance audit constitutes material non-compliance.
 Aspen's academic calendar structure is a non-standard term with rolling start dates with defined length of term (16 week term).

 The "90/10 Rule."
 A requirement of the Higher Education Act commonly referred to as the "90/10 Rule," applies only to "proprietary institutions of higher education," which includes Aspen.
 An institution is subject to loss of eligibility to participate in the Title IV programs if it derives more than 90% of its revenues (calculated on a cash basis and in accordance with a DOE formula) from Title IV programs for two consecutive fiscal years.
 An institution whose rate exceeds 90% for any single fiscal year will be placed on provisional certification for at least two fiscal years and may be subject to other conditions specified by the Secretary of the DOE.
-For the year ended December 31, 2012, we derived approximately 18% of our revenues (calculated on a cash basis and in accordance with a DOE formula) from Title IV program funds.
+For the year ended December 31, 2012, we derived approximately 19% of our revenues (calculated on a cash basis and in accordance with a DOE formula) from Title IV program funds.